Shri Rishi Psychiatry Clinic - Speech Therapy Center

 Speech therapy can help kids learn to speak more clearly.
 This helps them feel more confident and less frustrated about speaking to others.
 Kids who have language issues can benefit socially, emotionally and academically from speech therapy.

-For kids with reading issues such as dyslexia, speech therapy can help them hear and distinguish specific sounds in words: the word bat breaks down into ba, and t sounds.
+For kids with reading issues such as dyslexia, speech therapy can help them hear and distinguish specific sounds in words: the word bat breaks down into b, a, and t sounds.
 This can improve reading comprehension skills and encourage kids to read.

 Speech therapy is especially beneficial when kids begin early in life.
 In one study, 70 percent of preschool kids with language issues who went through speech therapy showed improvement in language skills.